 Get your license early, even if you aren’t going to drive

-As examined above, if you get your license when you are 16, but don’t get driver insurance until you are older, you will most likely pay a reduced rate.
+As examined above, if you get your license when you are 16, but don’t get your own personal auto insurance policy until you are older, most likely you will pay a reduced rate.
 This is on account of you having some experience behind on the road, and now being considered a more mature driver.

 Remove any unnecessary coverage from your insurance policy

 You may believe that the more coverage you have, the better off you’ll be.
 But that might not always be the case.
 Take a look at any coverage you have outside of the legally required coverage, and if you don’t believe you need it, have it taken off to reduce your costs.

 A higher deductible means that you will pay less in insurance premiums.